Eternal Parliament: Retirement and dissolution

 National Assembly was formally disbanded in 2000, but was briefly revived in 2005 to ratify new constitutional changes.
 Taiwan has since been considered a unicameral state.

-The final Senior Congressman from the Control Yuan and Legislative Yuan died in 2006 and 2021 respectively, making Hung Wen-shan (洪文山) the last surviving amongst them.
+The last of the Senior Congressmen from both the Control Yuan and Legislative Yuan died in 2006 and 2021 respectively.
+Hung Wen-shan (洪文山), a member of the National Assembly, was the last surviving Senior Congressman, having died on 30 May 2025 at 108 years old.